Mr. Oluwakemi Adeyemi (Nigeria)

 Thesis Advisor: Robert M. Lawless

-Before joining the program Thallyta received her BA in Law from the Pontifical Catholic University of Rio de Janeiro and her LLM in Justice, Democracy, and Legal Rights from the University of Illinois Urbana-Champaign College of Law.
-During her Master’s program, she was the LLM Representative of the Education Law and Policy Society and a member of the Street Law Inc. program.
+Before joining the doctoral program, Thallyta was an intern at the Public Ministry of Labor of Rio de Janeiro and worked at Daniel Law IP Law Firm as an intern and, after being promoted, as a Legal Assistant.
+She received her BA in Law from the Pontifical Catholic University of Rio de Janeiro and her LLM (Master of Laws) in Justice, Democracy, and Legal Rights from the University of Illinois Urbana-Champaign College of Law.
+During her master’s program, she was the LLM Representative of the Education Law and Policy Society, a Street Law Inc. program member, and a volunteer at a food pantry in Urbana.

 Mr. Tsung-Chun Chen (Taiwan)